-- Dishonesty & Misconduct: Unlike many other professions, actions and behaviors as a PTA student directly affect the lives of others.
+1. Dishonesty & Unlike many other professions, actions and behaviors as a PTA student directly affect the lives of others.
 For this reason, the highest honesty and ethical standards are mandatory.
-Dishonesty and unethical behavior(s) in any form will result in disciplinary measures and may result in dismissal from the program.
+Dishonesty and unethical behavior(s) in any form will result in disciplinary measures and often result in dismissal from the program.
 Students will be monitored in areas of responsibility, time management, interpersonal skills, and professionalism utilizing the Professionalism Development Evaluation rubric.
 Any first violation of misconduct and/or unethical behavior will be reviewed by the faculty and Program Director and appropriate action taken, possibly including dismissal.
-Any subsequent violations will result in immediate dismissal from the program. - 2.
-Absences: Emphasizing the previously stated attendance policy, students who miss any 4 class periods will be placed on probation.
-The student may be asked to leave the program based on non-compliance of the probationary contract.
+Any subsequent violations will result in immediate dismissal from the program.